-Using Mitel Connect: How to send voicemail to email
+Using Mitel Connect: How to set voicemail to send to email

-To configure Mitel Connect to send voicemail to email:
+To configure voicemail to send to email using Mitel Connect:

 1. Open the Mitel Connect App.
 If Mitel Connect is not installed on an NSD computer, it is available in Self Service (how to use Self Service, KB #555) for Mac users and in Software Center for Windows users.
 Self Service and Software Center installations do not require admin authentication.

 2. On the Mitel Connect dashboard, click on your user name.

 3. On the second panel that opens, click on the gear icon.

 4. In the sidebar, click on Notifications